sematext/docs/docs/logs/faq.md

 You can use Logstash to copy logs from your own ELK / Elastic Stack to our Logs App as described at [Elastic Stack Import-Export with Logstash & Logsene](https://sematext.com/blog/logstash-migrating-data-logsene/).

-### How can I ship logs from Android and iOS apps?
+### How can I ship logs from Android and iOS Apps?

-For shipping logs from Android apps use
+For shipping logs from Android Apps use
 <https://github.com/sematext/sematext-logsene-android> and for
-shipping logs from iOS apps use
+shipping logs from iOS Apps use
 <https://github.com/sematext/sematext-logsene-ios>.

 ### How can I ship AWS CloudTrail logs, AWS VPC logs, and other logs from S3?